 News & Events Items

-- Autumn 2011: Members have been regular guests at a series of special events for collectors at the London home of Dutch collector, Jan Mol.
+- Members have been regular guests at a series of special events for collectors at the London home of Dutch collector, Jan Mol.
 His private home is a stunning conversion of a large workshop built for scene painters for the Royal Opera House and theatres around Covent Garden.

 - July 2011: Members of the Collective attended a special dinner to meet artist Sam Messenger at the Mann & Eve gallery’s show at Naomi Russell & Partners in London• June, 2011: The Collective was invited by Christian Mooney, Director of the excellent Arcade gallery to a special viewing of new work by Anna Barham and Sarah Chilvers,